 - encourage the student to plan the protocol and draw up the design of experiments. - give assistance with learning how to calibrate, check and use equipment.
 You should understand the theory behind any apparatus used for your project work, not just its method of operation. - give practical help initially during experiments, but thereafter encourage the student to work independently as much as possible. - provide overall supervision of the student's work, with particular attention to regulations and safety. - give guidance on analysis and presentation of data and on the most appropriate statistical tests for the data generated.

-The total length of the dissertation should be 11,000 - 15,000 (MSc) or up to 25,000 (MRes).
-MRes students are expected to produce an additional short paper (Brevia) mid-way though the project.
+The total length of the dissertation should be 11,000 - 15,000 (MSc) or 11,000 - 25,000 (MRes) (including figures, tables and references ext but not bibliography).